BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ![AWS Cost Explorer, October 2020](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/aws-cost-explorer-oct-2020.png)
 <center><i>AWS Cost Explorer, October 2020</i></center>

-When HAProxy servers sent/received traffic from USP servers, the latter may not be in the same Availability Zone and the traffic between both was billed full price.
+When HAProxy servers sent/received traffic from USP servers, the latter might not be in the same Availability Zone and the traffic between the two was charged at full price.

 It was necessary to quickly find a solution for these costs which torpedoed the project.
 We started the creation of version 3 as soon as we had these metrics from version 2, at the beginning of our cloud migration.